Seonny/Archive/Swift API Design Guidelines.md

        - Omit all labels when arguments can not be usefully distinguished. e.g. min(number 1, number 2)
        - Full-width type conversion: omit the 1st argument label e.g. Int64(someUInt32)

          narrowing type conversion: describe the narrowing is recommended by label. e.g. UInt32(truncating: someUInt64)

 19. Label closure parameters and tuple members

-20. Take care with unconstrained polymorphism: Anu,AnyObject and unconstrained generic parameters
+20. Take care with unconstrained polymorphism: Any, AnyObject and unconstrained generic parameters

     var values: [Any] = [1, “a”]